Alcohol Addiction

 If alcoholism is identified and treated early, the chances of recovery and long-term abstinence are much higher.
 Support from therapy, medication, and peer groups like Alcoholics Anonymous (AA) can significantly improve outcomes.

-Treatment Options
+Alcohol Addiction Treatment Options

-• Therapy Routes: Cognitive-behavioural therapy (CBT), motivational interviewing, and family therapy can significantly improve outcomes, which is why they are typically used as core treatment paths in residential clinic settings.
+• Therapy routes: Cognitive-behavioural therapy (CBT), motivational interviewing, and family therapy can significantly improve outcomes, which is why they are typically used as core treatment paths in residential clinic settings.

 • Medication: In early recovery, certain medications (e.g. naltrexone, acamprosate, and disulfiram) can help manage cravings or make alcohol less enjoyable, improving the chances of long-term sobriety.